-During the course of the MSES program, students can participate in two on-campus residencies – one at the beginning of each academic year.
-The residencies take place at the college campus in Poultney, Vermont and are led by Green Mountain College faculty and the featured Visiting Scholar.
+During the course of the MSES program, students are encouraged to participate in two on-campus residencies.
+The residencies take place at the college campus in Poultney, Vermont, and are led by Green Mountain College faculty and the featured Visiting Scholar.

 The primary emphasis during the residency is to provide students opportunities to interact with one another, their faculty, and the Visiting Scholar.
 This helps to start relationships that are then further developed in the online environment.
 We encourage student and alumni involvement in the residency planning and participation.

-The residency spans 4 days, and features a mixture of academic, social, and recreational sessions.
+The residency spans four days, and features a mixture of workshops, training sessions, and discussions, as well as social and recreational opportunities.

 Fall Residency: October 24–27, 2018